NamChain-Open-Initiative-Research-Lab/Blockchain-Tutorials/README.md

 ## Welcome to Blockchain Tutorials

-This repository is dedicated to Blockchain Tutorials.
-Here you can find example smart contract codes, User Interfaces, Sample DApps.
+This repository is dedicated to Blockchain Tutorials on Ethereum Blockchain.
+Here you can find examples related to smart contract, User Interfaces, DApps.

 ## Prerequisite
 - Knowledge on